tixture55/cakephp-phpunit/README.md

 PHP5.3 and CakePHP2.x (>= 2.3)

-Note: This is ONLY for non-composer apps.
-Using composer is highly recommended.
+Note: This is **ONLY for non-composer apps**.
+Using composer for CakePHP2+ apps is highly recommended, though.
+Thus modern apps shouldn't need this plugin, at all :)

 ## Install the Plugin